rachitdani/PWSkills-DataScience-Assignments/README.md

 # PW Skills DataScience Course Assignment Solutions

-This repository contains the assignment solutions solved during the course duration of DataScience Masters by PwSkills
+This repository contains the assignment solutions solved during the course duration of Data Science Masters by Pw Skills

 ## Introduction